bjwhite-fnal/rucio-ams/README.md

 In particular please make sure that the following are set by the sourcing of the environment file:
 ~~~~
     EXPERIMENT: Name of the experiment that configuration files are being generated for.
 Used when generating helm deployment configurations.
-    FNAL_RUCIO_DIR: Set to the top level directory of the rucio-fnal repository (i.e. the directory this README resides in).
+    RUCIO_AMS_DIR: Set to the top level directory of the rucio-fnal repository (i.e. the directory this README resides in).
 Enables configuration files to be found in the directory structure detailed below.
-    FNAL_EXP_RUCIO_CERT: Certificate for service authentication.
+    AMS_RUCIO_CERT: Certificate for service authentication.
-    FNAL_EXP_RUCIO_KEY: Key for service authentication.
+    AMS_RUCIO_KEY: Key for service authentication.
-    FNAL_EXP_RUCIO_CA_BUNDLE: CA certificates for service authentication.
+    AMS_RUCIO_CA_BUNDLE: CA certificates for service authentication.
-    FNAL_EXP_RUCIO_CERT_KEY_COMBINED: Certificate and key concatenated.
+    AMS_RUCIO_CERT_KEY_COMBINED: Certificate and key concatenated.
 Needed for the Web UI.
-    FNAL_RUCIO_VERSION: Use this when building fnal-rucio-* images to select the desired Rucio version for installation into the image.
+    RUCIO_AMS_VERSION: Use this when building fnal-rucio-* images to select the desired Rucio version for installation into the image.
-    FNAL_RUCIO_EXT_SERVER_IP: Specifies the external IPV4 address of the server service deployment
+    RUCIO_AMS_EXT_SERVER_IP: Specifies the external IPV4 address of the server service deployment
-    FNAL_RUCIO_EXT_AUTH_IP: Specifies the external IPV4 address of the auth server service deployment
+    RUCIO_AMS_EXT_AUTH_IP: Specifies the external IPV4 address of the auth server service deployment
-    FNAL_RUCIO_EXT_WEBUI_IP: Specifies the external IPV4 address of the webui service deployment
+    RUCIO_AMS_EXT_WEBUI_IP: Specifies the external IPV4 address of the webui service deployment
-    FNAL_RUCIO_EXT_MSG_IP: Specifies the external IPV4 address of the messenger service deployment
+    RUCIO_AMS_EXT_MSG_IP: Specifies the external IPV4 address of the messenger service deployment
 ~~~~

 ## Before Deployment To-Do List